 Dessislava (Dessy) Boneva.
-Dessy Mehindru has served as a member of the Company's board of directors since December 4, 2023.
+Dessy Boneva has served as a member of the Company's board of directors since December 4, 2023.
 Dr. Boneva is an experienced trauma surgeon skilled in trauma, surgical critical care, emergency surgery, and acute care surgery.
-She is in practice with Kendall Regional Medical Center in Miami, Florida.
+She has been in practice with Kendall Regional Medical Center in Miami, Florida since 2011.
 With two decades of experience, she is board-certified in surgery and surgical critical care by the American Board of Surgery (ABS).
 In her academic role, Dr. Boneva serves as Surgery Clerkship Director/Clinical Assistant Professor of Surgery at Nova Southeastern University's Dr. Kiran C. Patel College of Allopathic Medicine.
-A Fellow of the American College of Surgeons (FACS), she is a member of the Society of Critical Care Medicine, the Panamerican Trauma Society, the Eastern Association for the Surgery of Trauma.
+A Fellow of the American College of Surgeons (FACS), she is a member of the Society of Critical Care Medicine, the Panamerican Trauma Society, the Eastern Association for the Surgery of Trauma, and the American Association for the Surgery of Trauma.
 In addition, she holds certifications in Advanced Trauma Life Support (Instructor), Advanced Surgical Skills for Exposure in Trauma, Advanced Trauma Operative Management, Basic Life Support, and Pediatric Advanced Life Support.